-First thing’s first.
-If your webcam indicator light is on or it’s acting abnormally (you see a blinking LED) even though you haven’t turned on the webcam by yourself, it’s a sign that something might not be right.
-But don’t freak out yet – it may only be another program or browser extension running in the background and using your webcam.
-Let’s double-check it first.
+If your webcam indicator light is on or it’s acting abnormally (you see a blinking LED) even though you haven’t turned the webcam on, it’s a sign that something might not be right.
+But don’t freak out just yet – it may only be another program or browser extension running in the background and using your webcam.
+Let’s double-check it.

-To test it out, reboot your computer and launch your browser.
-If the webcam light turns on the moment you open the browser, the problem is likely to be in a browser extension is causing it.
+Reboot your computer and launch your browser.
+If the webcam light turns on the moment you open the browser, the problem is likely to be in a browser extension.
 But which one exactly?
 Deactivate your extensions one at a time to identify the culprit.

-A warning sign is the webcam LED illuminating a few minutes after you reboot your computer, without launching a browser or applications.
-If this is what happens, let’s move on to the next step.
+If your webcam light turns on a few seconds after you reboot your computer, without launching any applications – you might’ve been hacked.
+If this is what’s happening, move on to the next step.

-Go to the Task Manager and look for all currently running programmes under the Processes tab, you will see a list of all running processes.
+Go to the Task Manager and look for all currently running programmes under the Processes tab.
 Check for webcam utility.
-Do you see it there?
-Again, don’t panic yet if you do.
-It may simply be a default setting to launch on boot.
-In case you’re not quite sure, restart your computer and see if the webcam utility has started automatically.
+Again, don’t panic yet if you do find it.
+It may simply be a default setting to launch once you reboot your device.
+You can test it by restarting your computer and checking if the webcam utility has started automatically.

 If it turns out that an unfamiliar piece of software is secretly using your camera, scan your computer system for malware immediately.
 If it finds anything, move the file to quarantine.
 If it doesn’t solve the problem and you still have suspicion that your camera is hacked, it’s time to speak to a tech professional.

 A firewall protects your system by monitoring the network traffic and blocking suspicious connections.
 Make sure your computer’s inbuilt firewall is up and running.

 To access firewall settings on Windows, go to Control Panel > System and Security > Windows Defender Firewall > Turn Windows Firewall On or Off.